-Carlisle Indian School physician O. G. Given provides a report on the recently arrived Crow students from Carlisle.
-As a result of the report Pratt recommends including additional Agency health examinations.
+Carlisle Indian School physician O. G. Given provides a report on the recently arrived Crow students from Carlisle, several of whom should be sent back.
+As a result of the report Pratt recommends including additional agency health examinations.

 Lizzie Spence, a teacher at the Kaw Agency Boarding School, requests the Carlisle Indian School enroll Otwin James who is a student at the school.
 Richard Henry Pratt endorses the recommendation to the Indian Affairs Office.

-Request to return Katie La Croix to her home at the Sisseton Agency due to a pulmonary illness when the U.S. Indian Agent for the Sisseton Agency returns from Washington D.C.
+Request to return Katie La Croix to her home due to a pulmonary illness with the U.S. Indian Agent for the Sisseton Agency when he returns from Washington D.C.

 Richard Henry Pratt requests permission to allow Henry Roman Nose to travel to Carlisle at no expense to the government to spend six months at Carlisle learning the tinsmithing trade.